 Here’s a celebration of his career in clips…

 The Young Ones

-Mayall's break-out role was as the pompous would-be anarchist Rick in his co-written '80s sitcom The Young Ones.
-Centring around a house full of undergrad students, it was a bold, surreal and alternative reaction to the status quo.
-As well as making a name for its co-writer Ben Elton and co-star Ade Edmondson, it also established the off-the-wall riotous tone that would define Mayall's comedy career.
+Mayall’s break-out role was as the pompous would-be anarchist Rick in his co-written ’80s sitcom The Young Ones.
+Centring on a house full of undergrad students, it was a bold, surreal and alternative reaction to the status quo.
+As well as making a name for its co-writer Ben Elton and co-star Ade Edmondson, it also established the off-the-wall riotous tone that would define Mayall’s comedy career.

 Comic Strip Presents